arq5x/gemini/docs/content/tools.rst

 ---------------------

-By default, the ``de novo`` tool will report, for each family in the database, a all columns in the variants table for mutations that are not found in the parents yet are observed as heterozygotes in the offspring.
+By default, the ``de novo`` tool will report, for each family in the database, all columns in the variants table for mutations that are not found in the parents yet are observed as heterozygotes in the offspring.
 For example: